 Google offers several privacy and opt-out tools, and you can check them all out, here.
 You could also check out some Online Safety and Privacy Tips from Google Good To Know website.

 I am sure there may be more settings where you could opt-out to try and maintain your privacy while using Google services.
 If you do know of any more, please do share them here for the benefit of others.

-This post will show you how to completely Opt out of Data Tracking & Targetted ads on the Internet.
+This post will show you how to completely Opt-out of Data Tracking & Targeted ads on the Internet.